JosephMcIndoo/plant.io/embed/src/automation/automation_explainer.md

 What does the `OP_EXEC` operator do?
 1. The `OP_EXEC` operator first pops a number off the stack.
 This number determines what function is to be executed.
 2. It then pops values off the stack to fill the arguments of the function (in reverse order).
-3. It executes the c function
+3. It executes the C function
 4. If the function returns a value, the return value is pushed to the stack

 Returning to our example, recall that our stack looks like